SusheelThapa/command/command/c/chown.md

 ####  Exercise 3: Copy Ownership from a Reference Directory

-You have two directories, source_directory and destination_directory.
-You want to set the ownership of the destination_directory to match that of the source_directory.
-Use the chown command with the --reference flag to copy the ownership from the source to the destination.
+You have two directories, `source_directory` and `destination_directory`.
+You want to set the ownership of the `destination_directory` to match that of the `source_directory`.
+Use the `chown` command with the `--reference` flag to copy the ownership from the source to the destination.